 Christopher M. Cevasco

-Christopher M. Cevasco is an author whose historically themed fiction has appeared in BLACK STATIC, A FIELD GUIDE TO SURREAL BOTANY, and the Prime Books anthologies SHADES OF BLUE AND GRAY: GHOSTS OF THE CIVIL WAR and ZOMBIES: SHAMBLING THROUGH THE AGES, among many other magazines and anthologies.
+Christopher M. Cevasco is an author whose historically themed fiction has appeared in BLACK STATIC, NIGHTMARE MAGAZINE, and the Prime Books anthologies SHADES OF BLUE AND GRAY: GHOSTS OF THE CIVIL WAR and ZOMBIES: SHAMBLING THROUGH THE AGES, among many other magazines and anthologies.
+One of his stories was long-listed for the Historical Novel Society’s HNSLondon14 Short Story Award.
 From 2003 through 2009, he was the editor/publisher of the award-winning PARADOX: THE MAGAZINE OF HISTORICAL AND SPECULATIVE FICTION.
 Chris is seeking representation for a recently completed novel of English resistance and rebellion in the years immediately following the Norman Conquest as well as for a psychological thriller about Lady Godiva.
 He’s currently hard at work on a novel of murder and political intrigue in 10th-century England.

 Find me online